 It sounds obvious that businesses should make the customer a focal point in their strategy.
 Quality customer service is about more than anticipating their problems, it’s also about making decisions that consistently put your customer first.

 Being truly customer-centric is about giving your support team a voice in your company to influence decision-making across departments.
 Don’t be shy about making this obvious.

-It pays to let your customers know that their input has impact.
+It pays to let your customers know that their input has an impact.

 Why is it important to provide quality customer service?